General Mills India Opens a New Manufacturing Plant in Nashik - The Tribune

 Beyond manufacturing scale, the plant is expected to deliver meaningful economic impact in the region.
 It has already created numerous direct and indirect employment opportunities across manufacturing, logistics, and support services, providing a boost to local livelihoods and skill development in the Nashik region of Maharashtra.
 Furthermore, the increased demand for raw materials and ancillary services will stimulate growth for local suppliers and businesses.

-General Mills makes food the world loves.
+About General Mills General Mills makes food the world loves.
 The company is guided by its Accelerate strategy to boldly build its brands, relentlessly innovate, unleash its scale and stand for good.
-Its portfolio of beloved brands includes household names like Cheerios, Nature Valley, Blue Buffalo, Haagen-Dazs, Old El Paso, Pillsbury, Betty Crocker, Totino's, Annie's, Wanchai Ferry, Yoki and more.
+Its portfolio of beloved brands includes household names like Cheerios, Nature Valley, Blue Buffalo, Häagen-Dazs, Old El Paso, Pillsbury, Betty Crocker, Totino's, Annie's, Wanchai Ferry, Yoki and more.
 General Mills generated fiscal 2025 net sales of U.S. $19 billion.

 For more information, please visit www.generalmills.co.in.